Francis Cleetus: Contemporary Art

 In February 2012, the Phipps Conservatory and Botanical Gardens in Pittsburgh commissioned Cleetus to recreate ceiling murals from a 16th-century palace for their Tropical Forest India exhibit.
 The Asia Institute – Crane House in Louisville invited him to host a solo exhibition in June 2017.
 Pittsburgh's Not-white Collective featured his paintings in their 2018 juried exhibition "In Between the Middle".
-In January 2018, the Greater Pittsburgh Arts Council (GPAC) showcased "Karmalogue", a themed show that featured Cleetus' paintings, drawings and sculptures as part of the Gallery Crawl organized by the Pittsburgh Cultural Trust.
+In January 2018, the Greater Pittsburgh Arts Council (GPAC) showcased "Karmalogue", a themed show around Cleetus' paintings, drawings and sculptures as part of the Gallery Crawl organized by the Pittsburgh Cultural Trust.
 In August 2018, the Westmoreland Cultural Trust put together "Conglomeration", a group show that included his work.
 The RAW artists organization invited Cleetus in November 2018 to participate in their Pittsburgh creative showcase "Ovation" that featured over 60 artists.
 In January 2020, his paintings were part of the "Past, Present, Future" exhibit organized by GPAC along with 140 other visual artists.